jliong-ch/gantt-chart/README.md

 ## Things not done

-Detailed styling is not done as it was not necessary and building whole skeleton of project styles are excessively time-consuming
+Detailed styling is not done as it was not that necessary and building whole skeleton of project styles are excessively time-consuming

-## Run Chart

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Project metadata